algolia/instantsearch-android/docgen/src/widgets.md

 [guide-layout]: getting-started.html#itemlayout
 ### Data Binding

-This binding is done using the [Android DataBinding Library](https://developer.android.com/topic/libraries/data-binding/index.html), which allows to link a layout to an application's data.
+This binding is done using the [Android DataBinding Library][docs-databinding], which allows to link a layout to an application's data.
 To enable this feature, add `dataBinding.enabled true` to your app's `build.gradle` under `android`:
 ```groovy
 android {
     dataBinding.enabled true